GdAlSi: An antiferromagnetic topological Weyl semimetal with non-relativistic spin splitting: Results and discussion

 \subsection{Magnetization}

-Figure \ref{fig:fig1}(c) shows M(T) and M(H) data along with the dc magnetic susceptibility for GdAlSi.
-It shows a noticeable deviation at $\sim$ 32 K, indicated by a kink that corresponds to the onset of antiferromagnetic ordering (see the highlighted blue dashed square of inset (i)).
+Figure \ref{fig:figs02}(f) shows magnetization (M) vs. temperature(T) and field (H) data along with the dc magnetic susceptibility for GdAlSi.
+It shows a noticeable deviation at $\sim$ 32 K, indicated by a kink that corresponds to the onset of AFM ordering (see the highlighted blue dashed square of inset (i)).
 The sharpness of the transition may indicate the collinear structure.
-This observation is further supported by the analysis of the resistivity data, as shown in Fig. S2 (b) of SM \cite{supplement}.
+This observation is further supported by the analysis of the resistivity data (see \ref{fig:figs02}(g)).
 Above the N\'{e}el temperature ({\it{T}}$_N$ = 32 K), the resistivity and susceptibility exhibit consistent behavior \cite{bobev2005ternary}.
-The Curie-Weiss law yields an effective moment of 7.95 $\mu_B$, as expected for Gd$^{3+}$, along with a Weiss constant of -103 K. Non-saturating behavior (even up to 50 kOe field) of low temperature M vs. H curve (see inset of Fig. \ref{fig:fig1}(c)) indicates the presence of AFM interactions in the system.
+The Curie-Weiss law fit yields an effective moment of 7.95 $\mu_B$, as expected for Gd$^{3+}$, along with a Weiss constant of -103 K. Non-saturating behavior (even up to 50 kOe field) of low temperature M vs. H curve (see inset of Fig. \ref{fig:figs02}(f)) indicates the presence of AFM interactions in the system.